leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/properties/instancing/verts.rst

 .. note::

-   The axes of an object can be made visible in the :menuselection:`Object --> Display` panel.
+   The axes of an object can be made visible in th :menuselection:`Properties --> Object Properties --> Viewport Display` panel.
    To display the vertex normals of the parent mesh, enter *Edit Mode* and enable this visualization in the :menuselection:`Display & Shading --> Viewport Overlays --> Normals` where you can also resize the displayed normals as necessary.